-(a) A person may become a party to a proceeding by:

-(1) filing an application, petition, or complaint;

-(2) filing (i) a protest or response to an application or petition, (ii) an answer to a complaint, (iii) a response to an investigation, or (iv) comments to a rulemaking;

-(3) entering an appearance at a prehearing conference or hearing; or

-(4) filing a motion to become a party.

-(b) A person seeking party status pursuant to subsection (a)(2) through (4) of this rule shall:

-(1) fully disclose the persons or entities in whose behalf the filing, appearance or motion is made, the interest of such persons or entities in the proceeding and the position intended to be taken; and

-(2) show that the contentions will be reasonably pertinent to the issues already presented.

-(c) The assigned Administrative Law Judge may, where circumstances warrant, deny party status or limit the degree to which a party may participate in the proceeding.
+- (a) A person may become a party to a proceeding by: - (1) filing an application, petition, or complaint; - (2) filing (i) a protest or response to an application or petition, or - (ii) comments in a rulemaking; - (3) entering an appearance at a prehearing conference or hearing; or - (4) filing a motion to become a party. - (b) A person seeking party status pursuant to subsection (a)(2) through (4) of this rule shall: - (1) fully disclose the persons or entities in whose behalf the filing, appearance or motion is made, the interest of such persons or entities in the proceeding and the position intended to be taken; and - (2) show that the contentions will be reasonably pertinent to the issues already presented. - (c) The assigned Administrative Law Judge may, where circumstances warrant, deny party status or limit the degree to which a party may participate in the proceeding. - (d) Any person named as a defendant to a complaint, or as a respondent to an investigation or a rulemaking, is a party to the proceeding.